 What You Can Expect with the Full Karate Experience

-Created for self-defense against the advisory regardless of size, sex, number of attackers, with or without weapons, Shotokan karate become the apex built on its Chinese and Okinawan predecessors.
+Created for self-defense against the adversary regardless of size, sex, number of attackers, with or without weapons, Shotokan Karate became the apex built on its Chinese and Okinawan predecessors.
 Karate not only develops the body physically, it brings out the warrior spirit in all who commit themselves to learn the fighting art.

 Studies show that karate creates more circuitry in the brain which makes everything easier to learn and do, especially during child development.

-Further, in times where the many Sho Kings of Okinawa, with the best food and medical care, lived only about 36 years and in the time of the 1850s American only lived to the average of 40 years, the karate master lived to the ages of 70s and 80s.
-The only reason why was they practiced karate.
-Karate should remain a strong importance to health and well-being.
+Further, in times where the many Sho Kings of Okinawa, with the best food and medical care, lived only about 36 years and in the time of the 1850s Americans only lived to the average of 40 years, the karate master lived to the ages of 70s and 80s.
+The only reason why was that they practiced karate.
+Karate should remain of strong importance to health and well-being.